Procrastination is a protest! ... against discomfort.

 - Reconnect to the present moment and notice what’s going on right now.
 Notice what your mind is telling you and what your body is feeling.

-- Sometimes it’s helpful to break a study task into smaller chunks.
+- Sometimes it’s helpful to break a task into smaller chunks.
 Other times it’s best we just focus on the very next step.
-Action comes before motivation, so taking the smallest step like turning on your computer or finding the prep exam may increase the likelihood of you getting to it.
+Action comes before motivation, so taking the smallest step like turning on your computer or setting up your workspace may increase the likelihood of you getting to it.

 - Get in the way of procrastination by making it more difficult.
 Some ideas are: